mdn/project-template/CONTRIBUTOR_ROLES.md

 See who can be a [maintainer](#maintainer).

-To nominate someone as a maintainer,
+To nominate someone as a maintainer, open an issue on GitHub:
+1. Go to [`Issues`](https://github.com/mdn/mdn/issues) in the `mdn/mdn` repository.
+2. Click 'New issue` button on the right.
+3. Click the 'Get started' button for 'Nominate a maintainer'.
+4. Fill in the form with details of the contributions of the person you are nominating and submit the form.

+<--NOT SURE ABOUT THIS PR PROCESS
 <TODO: Update links in these steps>
 <TODO: Edit the section after updating the links>

 - The nominator will open a pull request using the appropriate [template](https://github.com/mdn/mdn-community/roles/) against the [MDN Web Docs community repository](https://github.com/mdn/mdn-community/).
 - The nominee will add a comment to the pull request agreeing to all responsibilities of becoming a Maintainer.
 - At least three current Maintainers must approve the pull request.
-- Once the pull request is approved, the new Maintainer is added to the [maintainers team](https://github.com/orgs/mdn/teams/maintainers) and any other relevant topic or project teams.
+- Once the pull request is approved, the new Maintainer is added to the [maintainers team](https://github.com/orgs/mdn/teams/maintainers) and any other relevant topic or project teams.--!>

 ### Nominating a spotlight contributor